 Even Entryways and Transitional Spaces can be perfect.
 A chime by your front door can offer a welcoming sound, or along a garden path it can create a lovely auditory landmark.

 The hardware you use matters.
 Invest in good quality S-hooks or special chime hooks that let the chime swing freely and won't rust.
 And don't just guess on the height!
 Aim for the top of the chime to be about 6-7 feet off the ground, with the bottom around eye level.
 This usually allows for plenty of movement and puts the sound right where you can enjoy it most.
-Different surfaces like wood, metal, or masonry will need specific hooks, so make sure you're using the right ones to keep your chimes secure.

 Get Creative!